Uchechukwu-Udefi/Module_6R_UCHUDE24034_CPTO2409_Group-A_Uchechukwu-Udefi_SDF06_R/README.md

 1. Submit the GitHub project link with your final project files to the LMS.
 You will find this in the LMS [**[Projects](https://learn.codespace.co.za/projects)**] tab.

 Enjoy the project, and have fun turning HTML into a stylish Instagram profile!

+**HOW I did my project**

+I first clone the starter code, update the HTML file and style the provided HTML file in seperate CSS file

+- The code is seperated in sections for easy understanding
+    1. base style
+    2. header secton
+    3. main section
+    4. hover section
+    4. loader section

+- CSS styling is then applied to the HTML structure of each section to achieve:
+    1. A design resembling an Instagram profile.
+    2. Proficiency in CSS layout techniques, including the use of flexbox and grid.
+    3. A responsive web page that adapts to different screen sizes.